 “Adaptability has to be intentional,” said Eileen Jennings-Brown, “and requires bravery, great people and a great mindset.”

 Of course, adaptability in the abstract is all well and good.
 These leaders however have had to, themselves, incite much change, much adaptation to survive the recent turmoil.
 From intentionality to culture, data to nimbleness, what mark would each of these executives give themselves in the class of adaptability, Sasha wanted to know.

 “The legal sector is not known from its advanced transformation state,” quipped Charlotte.

 “Luckily for us we were able to turn to a virtual law firm almost overnight thanks to our technology and digital foundations we had put in place in the past.
 It allowed us to quickly respond and adapt in the ways previously outlined.
 But our task of adaptability is shaped in part by our clients are evolving too, so there is this balance between proactive and reactive changes that we are mindful of—it’s not just about technology,” she closed.

 In one of the most global firms in the world, Dax explained how impressed she was how her teams worked together wherever they could, regardless of function.
-But she questioned how organizational structures play their part in honing adaptability.
+But she questioned how organisational structures play their part in honing adaptability.

 “Large companies can have lots of small teams within them that they themselves can claim to be adaptive,” she considered.
-“Where leadership comes in is recognizing what worked and with whom and replicating that for the vision, the growth perspective and beyond.”
+“Where leadership comes in is recognising what worked and with whom and replicating that for the vision, the growth perspective and beyond.”

 Colin replied with one step further: the acts of the individuals.